cgsecurity/testdisk_documentation/photorec_video.rst

 Recovering lost videos from a memory card using PhotoRec
 ========================================================

-Due to the way videos are recorded, all videos created by some digital camera (i.e. Canon 5D Mark III) are fragmented on the memory card.
+Due to the way videos are recorded, all videos created by some digital camera (i.e. Canon 5D Mark III, Panasonic DMC-TZ80's photos in burst mode) are fragmented on the memory card.
 Data recovery software, photorec included, expect non fragmented files.

 If all videos (.mov / .mp4) recovered by PhotoRec are unreadable, you are probably in this case.
 Note this chapter does not concern copies or downloaded files, only files written by some digital camera, not by your computer.